HdrHistogram/HdrHistogram_py/README.rst

 Running tox will execute the following targets:

 - pep8/flake8 for syntax and indentation checking
-- python unit test code (python 2.7 and 3)
+- python unit test code
 - pylint

 Just run tox without any argument (the first run will take more time as tox will setup the execution environment and download the necessary packages):